33 Gym Terms You Need To Know For Your First Workout

 #15: Gym Rat

-A gym rat is someone who spends a lot of time, energy, and focus on their workouts and often talks extensively about their fitness plan.
+A gym rat is someone who dedicates a significant amount of time, energy, and focus to their workouts and frequently discusses their fitness regimen in detail.

 A person lifting a kettlebell.